Osteoarthritis is Heart Disease for Joints

 If you have OA and want to decrease the pain and inflammation and increase range of motion and pain-free activity, then try the following.

 The amount of disease progression may decrease someone’s ability to participate in exercise.
 Range of motion exercises may help maintain joint mobility.
 Additionally, low impact stretching exercises, such as gentle yoga therapy is beneficial in many types of arthritis, including OA.
+There are many exerices that you can do at home and work into your daily routines.
+For examples, read the blog, 5 Simple Ways to Work Exercise into Your Life.

 Sleep and Stress